sodadata/docs/soda/data-privacy.md

 ## Compliance and reporting

-In September 2021, an independent review of Soda's source code was conducted and the results indicated that the code is sound.

 As a result of an independent review in April 2022, Soda has been found to be **SOCII Type 2** compliant.
 Contact <a href="mailto:support@soda.io">support@soda.io</a> for more information.

 <br />